NBISweden/workshop-reproducible-research/docs/git.md

   [Bitbucket](https://bitbucket.org/), adds additional features, such as being able to discuss the project, comment on edits, or report issues.

-* At some point your project will be published.
-Github or Bitbucket (or similar) are excellent places to publicly distribute your code.
+* If at some point your project will be published Github or Bitbucket (or similar) are excellent places to publicly distribute your code.
 Other researchers can then use git to access the code needed for reproducing your results, in exactly the state it was when used for the publication.